-The pre-settlement risk is managed by setting pre-settlement limits and is an integral part of credit approval process.
-Pre-settlement limits for counterparty specify, among others, tenors and product families (e.g. FX, forwards, options, interest rate derivatives) and depend on the customer creditworthiness, his financial standing and customer needs.
+The pre-settlement & settlement risks are managed by setting pre-settlement limits and ares an integral part of credit approval process.
+Pre-settlement limits for counterparty specify, among others, tenors and product families and depend on the customer creditworthiness, his financial standing and customer needs.

-The settlement risk is managed in BHW by setting settlement limits and is an integral part of credit approval process.
+The settlement risk is similarly managed by setting settlement limits and is an integral part of credit approval process.